TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/datastructures.rst

 The :keyword:`!del` statement
 =============================

-There is a way to remove an item from a list given its index instead of its
+There is a way to remove an item kutoka a list given its index instead of its
 value: the :keyword:`del` statement.
-This differs from the :meth:`pop` method which returns a value.
-The :keyword:`!del` statement can also be used to remove slices from a list or clear the entire list (which we did earlier by assignment of an empty list to the slice).
+This differs kutoka the :meth:`pop` method which returns a value.
+The :keyword:`!del` statement can also be used to remove slices kutoka a list or clear the entire list (which we did earlier by assignment of an empty list to the slice).
 For example::

    >>> a = [-1, 1, 66.25, 333, 333, 1234.5]